furter/hybrid-catalogues-samples/transpect_users_manual.md

 #THROUGH THE PUBLISHING CONVERTER
 ###The hybrid publishing converter manual for designers and editors

-The hybrid publishing converter is a tool that converts publications formats into others in a durable, high-quality, design caring hybrid publishing way.
+The hybrid publishing converter is a tool that converts publications formats into others, in a durable, high-quality, design caring, hybrid publishing way.

 In short, “hybrid publishing” refers to contemporary practices of producing different publications formats (paper books, ebooks, web contents…) in a connected and complementary way.

 The production of a publications layout is informed by the tools used and the culture embedded in these tools.
-There isn’t one “way” of doing layout but traditions, conventions and a series of tools, more or less accessible, more or less taught and used.
-The approach here isn’t to build one tool solving all the issues that come with a hybrid publishing workflow but to try and find clever connections between different tools — open source ones as much as we can, to make it available to smaller publishers, graphic designers and institutions.
+There isn’t one “way” of doing layout but rather traditions, conventions and a series of tools, more or less accessible, more or less taught and used.
+The approach here isn’t to build one tool that solves all the issues that come with a hybrid publishing workflow but to try and find clever connections between different tools — open source ones as much as we can — to make it available to smaller publishers, graphic designers and institutions.

 ###Installation of the hybrid publishing converter and terminal commands